olebole/irafdoc/doc/quadred.guide.rst

   <p>
        In addition to the package documentation for <b>ccdred</b>,
   <b>longslit</b>, and <b>apextract</b> there may be specific guides for
   certain instruments.
-These specific guides, called <tt>"cookbooks"</tt>, give specific examples and parameter values for the CCD data.
+These specific guides, called <span style="font-family: monospace;">"cookbooks"</span>, give specific examples and parameter values for the CCD data.
   </p>